Augmented Reality in Hong Kong

 I just got back from Hong Kong, where I had the opportunity to try a couple of site-specific Augmented Reality apps and another that’s potentially global in scope.

-First up is an art installation at the Asia Society Hong Kong Center entitled “Liminal Encounters: An Augmented Reality Exhibition“, that features eight contemporary artworks located in different sites around the ASHKC complex.
 The AR is pretty well integrated into the environment, and is billed as a scavenger hunt of sorts, complete with a program containing clues and a quiz.
 I was most intrigued by a stone formation that had been 3D scanned and presented in both AR and as a 3D print, two different ways to bring a piece from another location into this space.
 Most of the work is static (non-animated), and many of them are simple 2D images that appear over the existing context.
 Still, it’s fun to see another group of artists experimenting with AR.
 See more at BNY Mellon.

 Next I experienced “HKACT!
 Act 1 BeHere“, focusing on individual people’s snapshots and images of daily life in Hong Kong from the 1940s to the 1980s.
 Actors were used to act out the scenes, which were shot using photogrammetry with 70 cameras in 360 degrees.
 The same AR target can be found in ten different public spaces in Wan Chai, allowing you to bring one of several different groups of characters from Hong Kong’s past into a contemporary space where you can act as the photographer to compose a new scene which combines the two.
 The characters can be rotated and scaled, which gives the photographer a great deal of freedom in composing a shot.
 The results are quite satisfying.
 Produced by Osage Art Foundation.